chau-t/chau-t.github.io/README.md

 Churn

-The following is the code I wrote in R to clean data and analyze membership termination using survival analysis.
+The above is the code I wrote in R to clean data and analyze membership termination using survival analysis.